 Susan shares her concerns about Nina with Alison, who has arrived to visit Nina.
 Alison agrees that Nina’s behaviour is out of character and decides to take Nina to see the GP.
 When reviewing Nina’s recent blood test, the GP realises that her renal function is impaired, and her haemoglobin is 70.
 He is aware Nina has suffered anaemia several times in recent years.
 In light of this, her CKD and current symptoms, the GP advises that he wants to admit Nina to hospital for a blood transfusion, and further investigation.

 - What factors must be satisfied for Nina to have capacity to make medical treatment decisions and to provide valid consent?

-- If you were the GP in this scenario, what would you do to determine if Nina has capacity?
+- If you were the GP in this scenario, how would you determine if Nina has capacity?

-- Does Nina’s dementia mean that she will always lacks capacity for treatment decisions?
+- Does Nina’s dementia mean that she will always lack capacity for treatment decisions?

 Nina will have capacity to consent to or refuse medical treatment if she can comprehend and retain the information required to make the decision, including the consequences of that decision.
 Nina must then be able to use and weigh that information to make a decision.

 To provide valid consent, Nina must:

 - give consent freely and voluntarily without undue pressure or influence, and